Workplace Posture and Ergonomics

 • General muscle/head aches

-• Increased shear forces within the spine effecting disc integrity
+• Increased shear forces within the spine affecting disc integrity

 • Compression of disc and joint structures